Tuesday, December 16, 2025

 Institutional ableism contributes to this systemic exclusion by creating barriers and discrimination within organizations and society, affecting accessibility, employment, and the overall lives of individuals with disabilities.

 We got to chatting about how it makes much more sense for nondisabled people to adapt to the modifications made for people with disabilities because we physically can.
-They can not adapt to things designed for able-bodied people.
+They can not adapt to things designed for non-disabled people.

 One personal example stands out in his memory: “At our local hospital, I had to wait over an hour for my appointment because there was only one room with an exam table low enough.”